Feminist theology: Hinduism

 Within Ancient Hinduism, women have been held in equal honour as men.
 The Manusmriti for example states: The society that provides respect and dignity to women flourishes with nobility and prosperity.
 And a society that does not put women on such a high pedestal has to face miseries and failures regardless of how so much noble deeds they perform otherwise.
-Manusmrithi Chapter 3 Verse 56.
+Manusmriti Chapter 3 Verse 56.

 Within the Vedas the Hindu holy texts, women were given the highest possible respect and equality.
 The Vedic period was glorified by this tradition.
 Many rishis were women, indeed so that several of them authored many of the slokas, a poem, proverb or hymn, in the Vedas.
 For instance, in the Rigveda there is a list of women rishis.
 Some of them are: Ghosha, Godha, Gargi, Vishwawra, Apala, Upanishad, Brahmjaya, Aditi, Indrani, Sarma, Romsha, Maitreyi, Kathyayini, Urvashi, Lopamudra, Yami, Shashwati, Sri, Laksha and many others.
 In the Vedic period women were free to enter into brahmacharya just like men, and attain salvation.

-During Hindu marriage ceremonies, the following slokas are uttered by the grooms, yet in recent years their importance is understood less frequently with no actie desire to analyze them in depth to come to the conclusions that was being portrayed:
+During Hindu wedding ceremonies, the following slokas are uttered by the grooms, yet in recent years their importance is understood less frequently with no active desire to analyze them in depth to come to the conclusions that was being portrayed: